tinyalg/youtube-timer/README.md

 [chrome-link]: https://chromewebstore.google.com/detail/famanoajelinbeolnphfocdhihdgbffm?authuser=0&hl=en

 ## Description
-A smart browser extension that tracks your viewing time on video streaming sites to help prevent binge-watching.
+A smart browser extension that tracks your **actual time spent** on video streaming sites to help prevent binge-watching.

 Ever realized you've spent the whole day watching videos?
-This tool helps you regain control of your time by displaying your daily viewing duration right on your browser toolbar in real-time.
+This tool helps you **regain control of your attention** by displaying your daily viewing duration right on your browser toolbar in real-time.

 ### Key Features

 * **Real-time Badge Display:**
-  Shows today's total viewing time on the icon (e.g., "45s", "59m", "1.5h").
+  Shows today's total time spent on the icon (e.g., "45s", "59m", "1.5h").
-  * **Active Mode (Red):** Lights up when you are watching a video.
+  * **Active Mode (Red):** Lights up when you are engaging with the site.
   * **Inactive Mode (Gray):** Dims when you are not watching or the window is in the background.

 * **Detailed Tooltip:**